 Rahul is a movie addict who can never get enough of good films.
 His all time favorites are Inception, 12 Angry Men, and Scarface.

-What are some films like Coherence?
+What are some movies like Coherence?

 Coherence starts very slowly, building the momentum right from the first minutes, and delivers on its promises with a fantastic end to a multi-threaded story.
 It compels you to think about endless ways the story could have ended.
 If you have watched it, it’s only fitting that you’re looking for some films like it.
 Let's take a look at the list I've compiled.